Zurich Airport Guide (ZRH)

 There is a large selection of shops at Zurich Airport, including duty-free outlets.
 The Airport Shopping Centre, one level above check-in area 3, has some good places to browse; while extensive shopping choices can be found landside, including fashion boutiques, newsagents and gift shops.

-There is a lost property office in arrivals hall 1.
-A porter service (tel: 043 816 6707) is on hand to assist passengers with their luggage and trolleys can be used free of charge.
+There is a lost property office in arrivals hall 1 (tel: +41 900 571 015).
+A porter service (tel: +41 763 568 585) is available to assist passengers with their luggage, while trolleys can be used free of charge.
 There is a left-luggage desk and lockers to stow baggage in Arrivals.

 Designated parking spaces are available in car parks P1, P2 and P3; but passengers who have pre-registered and have received a permit can park on the kerb opposite the terminal.

 There are three multistorey car parks (P1, P2 and P3) directly connected to the terminal, and a further short-term car park (P6) a short distance away.
-Two car parks (P5 and P40), also near the terminal building, offer short- and long-term options.
+Car park P5, also located near the terminal building, offers short- and long-term options.
 The open-air P60 car park provides remote long-term parking and is linked to Zurich Airport by bus.
-Valet parking (tel: 043 816 5944) is provided.
+Valet parking is offered by a number of companies including Airport Parking (tel: +41 900 000 110).

-Car hire companies: Avis, Budget, Europcar, Firefly, Hertz and Sixt have desks in the Airport Centre, on level 1.
+Car hire companies including, Avis, Budget, Dollar Thrifty, Europcar, Hertz and Sixt have desks in the Airport Centre, on level 1.